 Events Service Node Sizing Based on License Units

-The data in this section can help you plan your hardware requirements.
-It describes recommended hardware configurations (in the context of Amazon EC2 instance types) corresponding to the number of license entitlement units for log and transaction analytics.
-See License Entitlements and Restrictions for details about license units for log and transaction analytics.
+You can plan your hardware requirements with the data in the section.
+It describes recommended hardware configurations (in the context of Amazon EC2 instance types) corresponding to the number of license entitlement units for Log and Transaction Analytics.
+See License Entitlements and Restrictions for details about license units for Log and Transaction Analytics.

 The following table shows sizing recommendations and describes the size of the cluster used for testing.
 This does not mean you are limited to a seven-node event service.
 If you need to go beyond seven nodes, contact your AppDynamics account representative to ensure proper sizing for your specific environment.

 It is to be noted that the retention can be 8, 30, 60 or 90 days which will directly affect storage requirements.

 |i2.2xlarge (61 GB RAM, 8 vCPU, 1600 GB SSD)